Brzmienie handpana Miłość i Spokój

 Bright, cheerful, light - great for relaxing and pop music.

-Material – Stainless Steel vs Premium Stainless Steel
+Material - Stainless Steel and Premium Stainless Steel in the Miłość i Spokój range

 What else influences the sound of the handpan?